react-grid-layout/react-grid-layout/README.md

 // {i: String, x: Number, y: Number, w: Number, h: Number}
 layout: React.PropTypes.array,

-// This allows setting this on the server side
+// This allows setting the initial width on the server side.
 initialWidth: React.PropTypes.number,

-// margin between items [x, y] in px
+// Margin between items [x, y] in px.
 margin: React.PropTypes.array,

 // Rows have a static height, but you can change this based on breakpoints
-// if you like
+// if you like.
 rowHeight: React.PropTypes.number,

 //